-Tau Lewis is currently participating to the show RAGGA: All the threatened and delicious things joining one another at the New Museum, NY until June 25th 2017 and it was featured on Artnet.
+Tau Lewis, currently participating in the show RAGGA: All the threatened and delicious things joining one another at the New Museum, was featured on Artnet.

 The Story Behind RAGGA NYC, The Caribbean Queer Collective Seizing the Spotlight at the New Museum